MiThors/GA_Project/00_data/00_raw_data/00_DNA_trimmed/README.txt

 All raw data files are symbolic links to the very large files being stored elsewhere for use for everyone doing these projects.
+Naming convention includes D1 or D3, which is which site the sample was taken from in the original paper and 1 and 2 for the forward and reverse strands.